 But it was banned in Norway, and a one-year deferral period was introduced in Switzerland.

 Age of consent

-In the last year, the age for consent for heterosexuals and homosexuals was made equal in Australia and Belize.
+Last year, the age for consent for heterosexuals and homosexuals was made equal in Australia and Belize.
 In the US the law remains unclear in several states.

 Many places in the world continue to allow conversion therapy, which attempts to change a person’s sexual orientation.
-In the last year this was banned in the US states of New Mexico and New Hampshire, Malta, Ecuador and Uruguay, but allowed in Slovakia, Puerto Rico and the US state of Michigan.

 Equaldex is a collaborative LGBT rights website launched in 2014.
 The crowdsourced project works a lot like a ‘LGBT Wikipedia’ – anyone can join, edit and amend information.
 Other users are encouraged to authenticate the accuracy of each update and the information becomes verified as site usage increases.

 Create a free account and access your personalized content collection with our latest publications and analyses.

 The views expressed in this article are those of the author alone and not the World Economic Forum.

 February 22, 2024

 Smriti Zubin Irani and Shyam Bishen